Complaints

 • I will review the decision myself within five working days.

-• I will ask another firm of solicitors to review your complaint within ten working days.
+• I will ask another firm of solicitors to review your complaint within 10 working days.
 I will let you know how long this process will take.

 • I will invite you to agree to independent mediation within five working days.
 I will let you know how long this will take.